The Inner Workings of My Breakdown (a Dream)

 Please, you must enter quickly, she pleads, the Crane is precisely scheduled.

-Thrown akimbo to the floor, bleeding a little from my nose, I rise to see Anna Grace coolly apply more red lipstick.
-Looking up and around through the bars of the cage, I notice a series of symmetrical doors – 1 for each of 64 cubes, 128 doors all embedded in 2 walls previously hidden from our view.
-Imagine a massive set of the old Hollywood Squares gameshow with each cube filled with a door and not a celebrity.
+As I jump aboard, we rocket into the sky and the crane moves with great speed to a V, the intersection of back walls.
+After a quick pivot, the crane drops us 7 stories to Door#27 CYA.
+Lying akimbo to the floor, bleeding a little from my nose, I rise to see Anna Grace coolly apply more red lipstick.
+Looking up and around through the bars of the cage, I notice a series of symmetrical doors – 1 for each of 64 cubes, 128 doors all embedded in the back of the back 2 walls.

 I walk 4 steps to the front of the door and knock 3 times.